NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Data, Method, and Sample Selection

 \item We rejected galaxies identified as AGN by cross-matching to the latest AGN catalog from \citet{Lyu2022} within 1\arcsec.
 This step removed 9 galaxies identified as AGN.

 \item We selected SFGs and quiescent galaxies following the UVJ color-color selection criteria from \citet{Whitaker2011}.
 Four quiescent galaxies are removed in this step.

-\item We performed a second, more detailed quality check of the \grizli\ extractions.
-In this step, we identified and masked contamination if it affects the emission line region of a galaxy.
-We then re-ran the \grizli\ fitting, excluding the masked regions.
-During this step, we also removed any objects where their \oii\ or \oiii\ emission fell too close to the edge of the NIRISS wavelength range, or if \grizli\ failed to remove contamination, or the redshift changed after contamination was removed.
-We obtained a total of 177 galaxies following this step.
+We obtained a total of {178} galaxies following this step.
 We denote this as the ``full sample'' and is the main sample in this paper.
 All of these galaxies have \oiii\ detections at $>5\sigma$ in the combined 1D spectra, because the \oiii\ is the strongest line for the majority of these galaxies, and the redshift identification mostly relies on this emission line.
 This does open a selection bias (as we require strong lines for selection), and we will further discuss this effect in Section~\ref{sec:disc-bias}.

 \item Lastly, we require the detection of both \oii\ and \oiii\ emission lines with SNR $>5$ in the combined 1D spectra.
-This produced a sample of 148 galaxies, which we denote as the ``final sample''.
+This produced a sample of {149} galaxies, which we denote as the ``final sample''.
 We also consider and plot those with \oii\ SNR $<5$ (which we call the ``low-SNR sample''), but these galaxies are not included in the calculation of median values or linear relations.
-Within the final sample, 119 and 78 galaxies have \hb\ and \ha\ SNR $>5$, respectively.
+Within the final sample, {117} and {75} galaxies have \hb\ and \ha\ SNR $>5$, respectively.
 These samples will be used in Section \ref{sec:o32-ew}.

 \end{enumerate}

 In the top panel of Figure~\ref{fig:masshist}, we show the stellar mass histograms for the full sample, the final sample, and for all ``photometric'' galaxies in the dataset (including those with photometric redshifts, or spectroscopic redshift if available) in the range of $1.7 < z < 3.4$.
 The histogram for the photometric galaxy sample is rescaled to match the massive end of that for NGDEEP galaxies.
 The stellar mass histogram of the full and final samples diverges from that for the photometric galaxies at $\lesssim10^{8.5}$ M$_\odot$.
 The final sample has a similar histogram as the full sample at the massive end, with a small difference present at lower mass.